HwaiTengTeoh/HwaiTengTeoh/README.md

-- 👋 Hi, I’m @HwaiTengTeoh
+- 👋 Hi, I’m @HwaiTengTeoh.
 - 👀 I’m interested in leveraging data science knowledge and skills from different sources in every way possible
 - 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ...